bitcraze/crazyflie2-nrf-firmware/readme.md

    - Bluetooth low energy using the Nordic Semiconductor S110 stack
  - One-wire memory access

-Compiling with bluetooth support currently requires the nRF51_SDK and S110 packages.
-These can be downloaded from the Nordic semiconductor website.
-See s110/readme and nrf51_sdk/readme for exact version.
+Compiling with bluetooth support requires the nRF51_SDK and S110 packages.

+        ./tools/build/download_deps.sh

+will download the zips and unpack them.
+If you want to download manually from the Nordic semiconductor website, you will find the details in nrf51_sdk and s110.

 License
 -------